-It can also be further customized with GPS to enable autonomous navigation and custom mounts for additional sensors including multi-spectral cameras, hyperspectral cameras, stereoscopic and structured light cameras, and LIDAR.
+It can also be further customised with GPS to enable autonomous navigation and custom mounts for additional sensors including multi-spectral cameras, hyperspectral cameras, stereoscopic and structured light cameras, and lidar.

 TerraSentia will soon be entering commercial production to be ready for the 2018 growing season.

 The robot’s developer, Girish Chowdhary, a professor of agricultural and biological engineering, envisions a fleet of these ultra-compact robots roving fields doing simple tasks that will free up precious human capital to work on the big picture.

 “Our robot will do the exhausting, time consuming, error-prone part - collecting field data - giving plant breeders and scientists more time to analyse it and make key decisions,” he said.

 “What would take a team of researchers tromping through fields with tape measures and other tools to do in several days, our robot can do in several hours.”